 - under age 29 – 1.71%

-I hope these results help you make a decision either way.
+I hope sharing the poll results and tips help you make a decision either way.
 Remember, it is your decision and you can always change your mind.
 As long as you feel great and confident, it is the right decision for you.

 Have you transitioned to grey hair?
 Please take our survey.